superform-xyz/superform-core/security-review/2023-12-cantina-competition.md

 **Recommendation**:

-it's better to not rely on the ambChainId mapping or the layerzero endpoint to get the correct chain ID, instead of that it's should use  a hash of the chain's genesis block or a public key of the chain's authority and also check the return value of the lzEndpoint.send function to ensure the message was sent successfully
+it's better to not rely on the ambChainId mapping or the layerzero endpoint to get the correct chain ID, instead of that it's should use  a hash of the chain's genesis block or a public key of the chain's authority and also check the return value of the lzEndpoint.send function to ensure the message was sent successfully.

-### Incorrect allowance decrement in safeBatchTransferFrom function
+### Incorrect allowance decrement in safeBatchTransferFrom function.

-**Severity:** High risk
+**Severity:** High risk.

-**Context:** _(No context files were provided by the reviewer)_
+**Context:** _(No context files were provided by the reviewer)_.

 - Summary
 In `safeBatchTransferFrom` function of `ERC1155A` contract instead of decrementing msg.sender's allowance receiver's allowance is being decremented.